 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

-Advantages of the Canon EOS Rebel SL2:
+Arguments in favor of the Canon EOS Rebel SL2:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier framing: Has an optical viewfinder for image framing.
+- Easier framing: Has an optical viewfinder for image framing and settings control.

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (650 versus 250) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.